IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/5-after-added-peer.PNG)

 - When you have at least one peer, we can move on to making a channel.
-Click the "Channels" tab on the left.
 	- A channel is used to isolate our blockchain ledger from others on the network.
 Later we will have the oppturnity to invite members of our network to our channel.
 Members on the same channel will be able to vaildate eachothers transactions.
 For now we just want to make a channel for ourself!
+- Click the "Channels" tab on the left.
 - Next click the create "New Channel" button in the top right

 ![](/doc_images/7-create-channel.PNG)

-- Give you channel a name
+- Give your channel a name
 - We will want to add ourself to this channel, so select yourself from the channel drop down and then click "Add Member"
 - Next click the "Create" button